 - chemical texture services

 - infection control

 Northwest Tech’s curriculum is directly related to the Kansas State Board of Cosmetology laws and licensing.
 And as styles, fashions, new regulations, and hour requirements change, our curriculum is continually updated.

-In the first two months of the cosmetology program, the instructors will introduce you to various subjects and techniques through lecture, textbook material, and demonstrations.
-During the remaining 1180 hours, or seven months of your program, you will perform practical services for customers and perfect your skills.
-You’ll gain practical experience working with the public in actual job situations.
+In the first two months of the cosmetology program, the instructors will introduce you to various subjects and techniques through lecture, textbook material and demonstrations.
+During the remaining 1180 hours, or eight months of your program, you will perform practical services for customers and perfect your skills.
+You’ll gain practical experience working with the public in a real salon atmosphere in actual job situations.
 As well as hands-on experience in receptionist desk management, appointment scheduling, student and mannequin practice, daily customer appointments, dispensary procedures, and proper use of equipment.
 You keep a daily record of the number and type of services you provide, and this progress record will be submitted to the Kansas State Board of Cosmetology at the conclusion of the program as the official report of hours and services.

 - Apply the theory of Cosmetology to specific clients using critical thinking/reasoning.

 - Analyze the hair, scalp, and facial shape.

 - Perform various haircuts.

 - Perform facials, makeup, and facial hair removal.